MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-customer-support-swarming.md

 Swarming features are available in Dynamics 365 Customer Service workspace, Customer Service Hub, and custom apps.

+### License requirements

-To use customer support swarming, you must have a Dynamics 365 Customer Service Enterprise license.
+To use customer support swarming, you need either of the following:
+ - If you're an agent, you must have both a Dynamics 365 Customer Service Enterprise license and Microsoft Teams license.
+ - If you're an administrator, you must have a Teams license.

 ## Overview of the customer support swarming page